adn770/ppdf/docs/design-dmme.md

     -   All views displaying narrative text, code, or log-like content will use a monospace font (`"Courier New", Courier, monospace`).

--   **Theming System**: The application will be themeable.
-The settings panel will allow users to choose from several pre-defined themes, including:
+-   **Theming System**: The application is themeable.
+The settings panel will allow users to choose from several pre-defined themes, which are implemented in `base.css`:
     -   Default
     -   Vibrant Focus
     -   High Contrast
+    -   CRT Green Phosphorus
+    -   Ocean Blue
+    -   Forest Green
+    -   Warm Sepia
+    -   Cyberpunk

 ### 4.2.
 UI/UX Paradigm